kevgo/multi-repo-tool/README.md

   [abort](documentation/abort.md) stops the walk.
 - [status](documentation/status.md) displays the current status of the command queue
-- You can limit execution to a subset of folders
+- You can [limit](doc execution to a subset of folders